ohpxho/md-vault/projects/interpreter/logs.md

   return scanner->source[current];
 }
 ```

 ## Dealing with comments

 - This one is kinda tricky, since everything in line with `//` will be a comment and should be ignored

 # Dev Logs - Aug 24, 2025

 ## Implementing string function

 - When a `"` is encountered, it means the next part is a string.
 I need to store everything inside the quotes as string in a token
 - In case that the string is unterminated throw an error

 ## Implementing number function

 - Valid numbers:
   - 1234
   - 12.34
-- Invalid numbers:
+- Invalid numbers: - .123 - 123.
-    - .123
-    - 123.
   `All numbers in lox is floating point in runtime`

 # Dev Logs - Aug 25, 2025

 ## Implmenting a literal function

 - A function for identifying keywords
 - In the book, it uses hashmap, but since it's in C there are no built in hashmap so I opt to if-else ladder

 ## Problem with adding token with literals

-- I misunderstand lexem and literal, I thought they are the same.
+- I misunderstand lexeme and literal, I thought they are the same.
 - For literals the `lexeme` and `literal` had the same value